NeuroLogic Examination Videos and Descriptions: An Anatomical Approach

 This cranial nerve has important localizing value because of its "x" axis course from the eye to the occipital cortex.
 The pattern of a visual field deficit indicates whether an anatomical lesion is pre- or postchiasmal, optic tract, optic radiation or calcarine cortex.

-Cranial Nerve 3 and 4
+Cranial Nerves 3 and 4

 These cranial nerves give us a view of the midbrain.
 The 3rd nerve in particular can give important anatomical localization because it exits the midbrain just medial to the cerebral peduncle.
 The 3rd nerve controls eye adduction (medial rectus), elevation (superior rectus), depression (inferior rectus), elevation of the eyelid (levator palpebrae superioris), and parasympathetics for the pupil.